 Growing strawberry plants in containers is both easy and fun, especially when you use a potting soil specifically designed for this type of culture, such as Fafard’s Acid loving plant & berry soil mix.
 Strawberries are a sure bet and will look great in a planter on the patio or in a hanging basket.
 You’ll love these antioxidant-rich berries, which contain more vitamin C than an orange.

 - Generous yield all summer

 - Easy to grow

 - Pink-red flowers (most strawberry flowers are white)

-Raspberries are tiny and delicate red fruits that contain vitamin E and several minerals including potassium.
+Just like strawberries, raspberries are easy to grow in pots.
+Moreover, these tiny and delicate red fruits contain vitamin E and several minerals including potassium.
 They are popular in coulis, syrups, jellies, jams and sorbets.
 Raspberries are easy to freeze for baking all year round.

 - Compact (no staking required)

 - No thorns

 - Sweet, juicy berries with a hint of vanilla

 Blackberries to grow in pots